FinalsClub/karmaworld/README.md

 to create a Google Drive service account.
 If using Google Apps, it is worth looking at [these instructions](https://developers.google.com/drive/delegation).

+Populate the `GOOGLE_USER` environment variable with the email address of the user whose Google Drive will be accessed.
+This is typically your own email address.

 Google Drive used to use p12 files by default.
 Now a new-style JSON file is downloaded by default when creating new credentials.
 Until the code has been [updated](https://github.com/FinalsClub/karmaworld/issues/437) to use the new-style JSON file, make sure to click the `Generate a new P12 key` button.

+While on the Credentials page (with the `Generate a new P12 key` button visible), note the Service account Email address.
+It will have a format like `numbers-alphanumerics@developer.gserviceaccount.com`.
+Copy this value and paste it into the `GOOGLE_SERVICE_EMAIL` environment variable.

 Convert the p12 file into a Base64 encoded string for the `GOOGLE_SERVICE_KEY_BASE64` environment variable.
 There are many ways to do